 Before a workstation or SRP will function as a computer, you must install system software, which consists of the operating system and Standard Software.
-See the CTOS System Software Installation Guide.
+See the CTOS System Software Installation Planning Guide and the Software Release Announcements for the operating systems and Standard Software.